 No other undeclared students need to prioritize major declaration plans at this time, although you are more than welcome to work with your advisor on the steps needed to make a major declaration.

 Yes, all accommodations will be honored.
 Please note that the Accessibility Services Center does not have specific information about how each course will be delivered.
 Reach out to your instructors to discuss how changes in instruction will impact you.

 If you need additional help in communicating with your instructors about accommodations, please feel free to share our new faculty resources link that you can access by clicking here.

 If you need additional disability-related accommodations, contact ASC as soon as possible to discuss your needs.
 You can email firstname.lastname@example.org.

-ASC is no longer open as of 4:30 p.m. on March 16.
-You can email firstname.lastname@example.org with questions.
-All student meetings will be conducted remotely, and proctoring will not be available between March 16 and 30.
+You can email email@example.com with questions.
+All student meetings will be conducted remotely until further notice.
 Students should work directly with their faculty and IT and/or Canvas Support to provide virtual testing with appropriate accommodations.